Local bike shops see boom in sales during COVID-19 pandemic

 However, both bike shops have some restrictions to help follow the health and safety guidelines.

-“it’s just a boom time people are wanting to ride because the health clubs and the gathering places that they would normally go to to work out are closed and they’re finding that cycling is something that they can do separate that is still is a good, fun family activity and still gives you, gets you in shape,” Said Byron Fick, Store Owner of Heartland Bicycle.
+“It’s just a boom time people are wanting to ride because the health clubs and the gathering places that they would normally go to to work out are closed, and they’re finding that cycling is something that they can do separate that is still is a good, fun family activity and still gives you, gets you in shape,” Said Byron Fick, Heartland Bicycle owner.

 Remember if you want to purchase a bike or need some repairs all you have to do is give one of the two a call ahead.